Coping with endometriosis pain

 - Mental wellness is an important part of a pain management plan.

 Practice stress management techniques to improve your mental health and ease pain.
 Research shows that practicing positive coping strategies, such as directly addressing pain rather than focusing on emotions, lowers both stress and depression.

 To keep stress in check:

 - Treat your body well.
 Get regular sleep, eat a nutritious diet and exercise regularly.
-Both fat loss and exercise also reduce estrogen levels in the body, which can improve your endometriosis symptoms.

 - Seek support.
 Connect with a therapist, counselor or support group if you feel like you're struggling.
 You don't need to deal with your pain alone.